Key takeaways

 • Americans paid $130 billion in both credit card interest and fees in 2022, the most recent year for which data is available (Consumer Financial Protection Bureau)

-• 58 percent of U.S. cardholders carrying a credit card balance have been in debt for a year or more (Bankrate)
+• In January 2024, 58 percent of U.S. cardholders carrying a credit card balance had been in debt for a year or more (Bankrate)

-• 43 percent of the adults that carry credit card debt don’t know the interest rates attached to their cards (Bankrate)
+• In January 2023, 43 percent of those carrying credit card debt didn’t know the interest rates attached to their cards (Bankrate)

-• 2.98 percent of credit card holders at the end of September 2023 were 30+ days late on their credit card payments, therefore accruing interest and potential late fees (Federal Reserve)
+• At the end of December 2023, 3.1 percent of credit card holders were 30 or more days late on their credit card payments, causing them to accrue interest and potential late fees (Federal Reserve)

 1. Convert the annual rate to the daily rate